supro-96/supro-96/README.md

 # Work Experience...🦇
 * **Sabbatical** &nbsp; `Career Break` &nbsp; `(Sep 2019 - Present)`
+  - Looking for a job
-  - Researching Fintech & Esports plus talking to industry personnel
+  - Researched Fintech & Esports plus talking to industry personnel
   - Conducted Validational, Functional & User Flow Testing for OneMoney AA Sandbox
   - Generated Bug reports based on findings and worked with the dev team to improve it.
 This helped them become the most preferred sandbox for AA Hackathon in Jul-Aug 2020
   - Published a report on the current state of Indian Esports Ecosystem